 Level 3 - Valuations in this level are those with inputs for the asset or liability that are not based on observable market data.

-The Company's financial instruments consist of cash, accounts payable and accrued liabilities, interest payable, and loans payable.
-The recorded amounts approximate their fair value due to their short-term nature.
+The Company's financial instruments consist of cash and cash equivalents, marketable securities, and accounts payable and accrued liabilities.